• Disease Overview

 Farber Disease Type 2

 This form is also characterized by the classic triad described above.
-Neurological problems can be present, but are usually less severe than seen in type 1.
-Seizures can also occur, and increase in frequency over time.
+Neurological problems can be present but are usually less severe than seen in type 1, however.
+Seizures can also occur in patients with Farber disease type 2 and may increase in frequency over time.

 Farber Disease Type 3